massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_10_lab_ak.md

         az provider list --query "[].namespace"
         ```

     1. Observe the list of currently registered providers.
-The **Microsoft.CDN** provider isn't currently in the list of providers.
+The **Microsoft.EventGrid** provider isn't currently in the list of providers.

     1. Enter the following command, and then select Enter to get the required flags to register a new provider: